DeepLearnI/atlas-ce-docs/docs/api_docs/sources/ceTheGUI.md

 ### Job Details modal

-At the far right of each job row is a "details" icon that opens a modal that will give information about a specific job that doesn't really fit into a table.
+At the far right of each job row is a job details icon that opens a modal that will give information about a specific job that doesn't really fit into a table.

 #### Tags